 These cupcakes only take about 15 minutes to bake, so overall it is a pretty quick dish.
 After they are done, I just let them cool completely and then popped them in the freezer in a bag.
 Most bread freezes extremely well, so you can store them there for a while if you don’t want to make the ‘frosting’ right away.

 Earl Grey Cupcakes Blackberry Mousse Frosting

 The ‘frosting’ was a bit of inspiration I was quite proud of.
 I had a difficult time thinking of what to top these cupcakes with.
-Then I just figured if my entremet cake used blackberry mousse, why not thicken it up and make that the cupcake frosting as well.
-I used a bit more mascarpone and voila…a perfect topping to these Earl Grey cupcakes.
+But I love blackberry jam cookies with tea, so why not let that inspire me here.
+Voila…a perfect topping to these Earl Grey cupcakes.